CWSpear/hyperterm-visor/README.md

 * It always uses the most recently open window as your visor window.
 * If all windows have been closed, it won't do anything until you manually open a new window.

-This is pretty basic in its current form, and I'm labeling it as a beta.
-I will build out more functionality and beef up this README as we go.
+This is pretty basic in its current form, and I'm labeling it as a beta as I use it and patch up edge cases, etc. I will build out more functionality and beef up this README as we go.